Soll-cyber/lxc-lab-portfolio/README.md

 # Stop the container before creating the snapshot
 sudo lxc-stop -n container-01

-# Create a snapshot named snap0
+# Create a filesystem snapshot and verify its assigned snapshot name.
-sudo lxc-snapshot -n container-01

-# List available snapshots
-sudo lxc-snapshot -n container-01 -L
+sudo lxc-snapshot -n container-01 sudo lxc-snapshot -n container-01 -L

 # Create a new container from the snapshot